LordDashMe/php-mailchimp/README.md

 ### Quick Usage:
 - The PHP MailChimp usage are generic to all supported modules, meaning the example below will apply also to the other modules.
 - The ```request body parameters``` and ```request path parameters``` are also the same as stated to the mailchimp api documentation.
-- Recommended to check the actual mailchimp api document
+- Recommended to check the actual mailchimp api documentation.
 ##### Lists Module